johnny3420/Dalliance/README.md

 ##How to liftOver SNP bedfiles from Assembly 2.4 to 2.5

 SNPs cannot have same start and end location when lifting.
 Running liftOver on a SNP bed file will result in all SNPs being excluded.
 To fix, subtract 1 from every start position.
+The below example is being performed in R

 ```
 test <- read.table("old.bed", header = F, as.is = T) ##Read in bed file, may need to remove any comments at top of file and readd later